obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 ``SERASite``.
 Validation is enabled by default, so schema problems are reported before the file is accepted.

+When no output path or file-like object is supplied, ObsPy writes the file in the current directory using the official SiteXML filename.
+The filename contains the same serialization date used for the root ``creationTime`` metadata, for example ``Site_XX.ABCD_12-01-2026.xml``.

 .. code-block:: python

     from pathlib import Path
     from tempfile import TemporaryDirectory

     from obspy.io.sitexml.sitexml import write_sitexml

+    write_sitexml(site, validate=True)

     with TemporaryDirectory() as tmpdir:
         output_file = Path(tmpdir) / "site.xml"